FORT SMITH CAR ACCIDENT ATTORNEYS

 If the car accident results in death, rather than merely injury, a separate three-year statute of limitations applies.
 The limitations period in such wrongful death lawsuits is measured from the date of the person’s death, rather than the date of the accident.

-If the car accident was caused or worsened by a defect in the automobile, yet another three-year limitation period applies to any lawsuit against the manufacturer.
+If the car accident was caused or worsened by a defect in the auto, yet another three-year limitation period applies to any lawsuit against the manufacturer.
 This three-year products liability statute of limitations begins on the date of “the death, injury, or damage complained of.”

 Note that not every statute of limitations in Arkansas provides three years to sue.
 For instance, the limitations period for medical malpractice is only two years.
 You should always speak with an attorney as soon as practical following any kind of injury to determine which statute of limitations applies.